libriscv/docs/docs/godot/cppexamples.md

 }
 ```

-The unboxed arguments mode can be disabled in the project settings, in the Script section.
-Unticking "Unboxed Types for Sandbox Arguments" and reloading the editor will make all arguments Variant, simplifying writing functions.
+The unboxed arguments mode can be disabled per sandbox as a property: "Use Unboxed Arguments".
+The default can be changed in the project settings, in the Script section.
+Unticking "Unboxed Types for Sandbox Arguments" will make all Sandboxes stop using unboxed arguments by default.
+When disabled, all arguments are Variants.
 In that case the function looks like this:

 ```cpp
 Variant function_that_takes_string_node_input(Variant str, Variant node, Variant input) {